dinhomathias/Amc/Examples.md

 # Updater
 Bots built using the `telegram.ext.Updater` class.

+* [AlarmBot](https://github.com/guysoft/AlarmBot) This bot uses [crontab](https://en.wikipedia.org/wiki/Cron) to schedule audio alarms.
+The alarm command can be edited to schedule any kind of cron job for an IOT device.
+* [BlackJackBot](https://github.com/d-Rickyy-b/Python-BlackJackBot) for a nice round of BlackJack - alone or in a group.
 * [ForwardsCoverBot](https://github.com/91DarioDev/ForwardsCoverBot) echoes any message and any kind of media to anonymize the forward.
+* [Matilda](https://github.com/xlanor/matilda) A news scraping bot for Straits Times and ChannelNewsAsia.
 * [Mau Mau bot](https://github.com/jh0ker/mau_mau_bot) allows you to play the popular card game UNO via inline queries
 * [memes-reposter](https://github.com/vaniakosmos/memes-reposter) - bot for automatic broadcasting content from different sources into channels.
 * [moodify](https://github.com/samsontmr/moodify) takes your selfie and recommends a playlist for your mood.
 Try it here: [@moodifyBot](http://t.me/moodifybot)